paszu/3DSRepo/Part-5-(arm9loaderhax).md

 (if you didn't follow that part of the guide, you will need to create a backup of your EmuNAND using EmuNAND9)
 1. Rename `emuNAND.bin` to `NAND.bin` on the root of your SD
 12. Reinsert your SD card into your 3DS, then press Start to reboot

 13. Get into the Homebrew Launcher on SysNAND through the entrypoint of your choice
+11. Open Decrypt9, then go to "EmuNAND File Options", then select the "Dump Health & Safety" option
+12. Press Select to eject your SD card, then put it in your computer
+13. Extract Universal Inject Generater, then copy both `hs.app` from your SD card and `FBI.cia` from the FBI zip to the `input` folder
+14. Double click `go.bat`
+15. Copy `FBI_inject_with_banner.app` to the root of your SD card and reinsert your SD card into your 3DS
+16. Press B on Decrypt9, then go to "EmuNAND File Options" and select the "Inject Health & Safety" option
+17. Press down once to select `FBI_inject_with_banner.app`, then press A to inject
+17. From the main menu, press Start to reboot

+13. Get into the Homebrew Launcher on SysNAND through the entrypoint of your choice
 13. Launch MiniPasta, which will patch your SysNAND and reboot you into the home menu
 14. Get into the Homebrew Launcher on SysNAND through the entrypoint of your choice